 Measuring what we value: Prioritizing public health to build prosperous regions

-A new set of case studies released by Transportation for America, with support from APHA, showcases a range of strategies that metro area planning agencies can use to strengthen the local economy, improve public health outcomes for all of their residents, promote social equity and better protect the environment.
+A set of case studies released by Transportation for America, with support from APHA, showcases a range of strategies that metro area planning agencies can use to strengthen the local economy, improve public health outcomes for all of their residents, promote social equity and better protect the environment.
 In addition to the case studies, a policy paper outlines four policy levers that metropolitan planning organizations have at their disposal to help increase and improve active transportation projects.
-Learn more from Transportation for America.

 Transportation and Health Tool

-Check out the Transportation and Health Tool!
-The U.S. Department of Transportation and the Centers for Disease Control and Prevention, with support from APHA, partnered to create a simple-to-use Transportation and Health Tool, or THT.
+The U.S. Department of Transportation and the Centers for Disease Control and Prevention, with support from APHA, partnered to create a simple-to-use Transportation and Health Tool.
 The tool shows how a specific geographic area is performing in terms of health and transportation.
 And the tool gives transportation officials and policymakers recommendations on how to use the proposed strategies, interventions and policies to improve health outcomes in their own community.
-Learn more about the THT, and assess your own community!

 Read an article in the November/December 2016 Public Roads magazine about the Transportation and Health Tool.